Sun.Star

 Deportation proceedings sought versus British national

-US Embassy seeks Dumaguete police help on shooting of American nat'l
+US Embassy seeks Dumaguete police help on shooting of American national

 Iloilo